DeckardKane/HiVoltsProject/README.md

 * We decided as a group to allow the player dictate the pace of the game, meaning the player can move as quickly or as slowly as they wish.

 ###Assumptions We Made in the Bleak Storm of Ambiguity:
-* Honestly, the [documentation page](http://paleyontology.com/AP_CS/hivolts) (so kindly provided by Mr. Paley of Gunn), was not very ambiguous.
+* Honestly, the [documentation page](http://paleyontology.com/AP_CS/hivolts) (so kindly provided by Mr. Paley of Gunn High School), was not very ambiguous.
 It clearly spelled out the rules and requirements we needed to implement.

 ###Justifications for Choices We Made That Resulted in Fewer Features Than the Requirements Call For:
 * When we decided to allow the player to dictate the pace of the game, we got rid of our TurnControl class, which in turn removes the requirement of printing out the turn state.
 We personally think having turn being indistinguishable to the computer is better, as it allows the player to learn on their own terms, rather than having a set time to wait after they move.
+* We also failed to implement Mho AI completely.
+The one tiny fault is that the Mhos do not move in order of distance to the player, but in the ordering that they are generated (i.e. their number in the Mho array).
+Frankly, we failed to implement this because we ran out of time, and we felt that gameplay was 99.9% the same, besides a few strange Mho patterns being created due to ordering issues where mhos could not move onto each other.